-Though I like the narrative of Stephen King’s On Writing better (i.e. more concrete, less abstract), this book had many more plusses than minuses.
-The title fits because Goldberg takes a page from Strunk and White’s advice to “omit needless words,” not burdening hers with excessive description or detail (just a handful of unnecessary quotes).
-Though I checked this out from the library, I will end up purchasing it, so I can go through it with my highlighter, as I cannot possibly remember all the wonderful little tidbits.
+Although I enjoyed Stephen King’s On Writing more, which was more concrete and less abstract, Writing Down the Bones had many more plusses than minuses.
+The title fits because Goldberg takes a page from Strunk and White to “omit needless words,” not burdening hers with excessive description or detail (just a handful of unnecessary quotes).

-Goldberg wrote in a non-academic way, which I appreciated, as well as the fact that the creatively-titled chapters were short.
-I don’t often get a chance to read till the end of the day in bed because I spend the day working on my own writing, so short chapters make it easy to find a stopping place.
+Goldberg wrote in a nonacademic way, which I appreciated, and the creatively titled chapters were short.
+I don’t often get a chance to read until the end of the day in bed, so short chapters make finding a stopping place easy.

-Though I realize all writers have different experiences when it comes to their craft, I’ve never heard an imaginary voice telling me that I shouldn’t be a writer.
+Though I realize all writers have different experiences regarding their craft, I’ve never heard an imaginary voice telling me I shouldn’t be a writer (Goldberg calls this “monkey mind” in another book, which I find cute and funny).
 Writing has always been the one thing I’m sure of.
-In fact, I am more likely to think something is good when it isn’t (which I figure it out a year later when I go back and reread some of my old blog posts).
+I am more likely to think something is good when it isn’t (which I learned years later when rereading some of my old blog posts).

-If I had to choose my favorite takeaway from this book, it was making “verb columns” (page 95–97).
-It was such a fresh and innovative idea to make verbs pop.
+If I had to choose my favorite takeaway from this book, it would be making “verb columns” (pp. 95–97).
+What a fresh and innovative idea to make verbs pop!

-Through reading books from authors who fictional works I don’t particularly enjoy, I’ve discovered that we can learn not only from experimenting with all kinds of writing but how to write from all kinds of writers.
+Through reading books from authors whose fictional works aren’t for me, I’ve discovered that we can learn from experimenting with all kinds of writing and how to write from all kinds of writers.